sjfandrews/MitoImpute/README.md

 ## Dependencies

-MitoImpute uses conda environments to handle package dependencies - if you dont want to use conda envs ensure the following software and packages are installed.
+MitoImpute uses snakemake conda environments to handle package dependencies - if you dont want to use conda envs (which is not recomended) ensure the following software and packages are installed.

 1. [R](https://cran.r-project.org/)
 2. [PLINK](https://www.cog-genomics.org/plink2)